AIMultipleAIMultiple

 What is process orchestration?

-Process orchestration refers to the coordination and automation of business processes across systems, applications, and teams to improve efficiency and visibility.
-It ensures tasks, data, and workflows are seamlessly integrated and executed in the correct sequence, often using rules, triggers, or conditions.
+Process orchestration coordinates and automates end-to-end business processes across systems, applications, and teams to improve efficiency, reduce errors, and increase operational visibility.
+It ensures tasks, data, and workflows are integrated and executed in the correct sequence using rules, triggers, or conditions.

 What are process orchestration tools?

-Process orchestration tools connect isolated systems to automate and oversee business workflows.
+Process orchestration tools connect disparate systems to automate and manage end-to-end business workflows.
 These tools are a part of broader category of orchestration tools.
-They streamline data flow, reduce manual errors, and improve productivity.
 Examples include:

 How Orchestration Tools Differ From Automation Tools